 by Scarlett Attensil

-Your deployment shouldn’t fail because an AI config is misconfigured.
+Your deployment shouldn’t fail because a config is misconfigured.
 And you shouldn’t wait until production rollout to discover your new prompt performs worse than the old one.

 This CI/CD pipeline is implemented via GitHub Actions to catch config issues before they break your deployment and test prompt changes against your golden dataset before you start a guarded release.